-Beyond the normal shaking and rattling of all cables while the robot is power and tethered, you might try picking up one side of the robot off the ground and drop it, and see if you lose connection.
-The driving on the field, especially when trying to breach defenses will often be very violent.
-It’s better to see it fail in the pit rather than in a critical match.
+Beyond the normal shaking of cables whilst the robot is powered and tethered, it is suggested that one side of the robot be picked up and dropped.
+Driving on the field, especially against defenders, will often be very violent, and this helps makes sure nothing falls out.
+It is better for the robot to fail in the pits rather than in the middle of a match.

 Robot inspectors do this, but you should do it as well, it helps robot inspectors out and they appreciate it.
 And it guarantees that you are running with the most recent, bug fixed code.
 You wouldn’t want to lose a match because of an out of date piece of control system software on your robot.